SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 Similarly, other issues may explain your daughter’s ADHD like behavior.
 It is also significant to consider how old your daughter is and how long the symptoms have been occurring.
 For example, if she is six, and these behaviors just started, or in utero, she was exposed to drugs or later had a head injury the diagnosis would be different.
 I would strongly recommend you take her to a psychologist or therapist for an evaluation.

 STRATTERA FOR BIPOLAR DISORDER

 STRATTERA® (atomoxetine HCl)is prescribed for children with ADHD.
 It is a selective norepinephrine reuptake inhibitor, with a mechanism of action that is similar to many antidepressants.
 It is a nonstimulant drug.
-Doctors will sometimes prescribe stimulants and non stimulants for adhd symptoms if a child's mood is stable, meaning that there bipolar disorder is medicated with mood stabilizers.
-In this case doctors in my area will slowly added one of these medicines and monitor the child carefully for any adverse side effects.
+Doctors will sometimes prescribe stimulants and non stimulants for adhd symptoms if a child's mood is stable, meaning that their bipolar disorder is medicated with mood stabilizers.
+In this case, doctors in my area will slowly add one of these medicines and monitor the child carefully for any adverse side effects.

 If your child has ADHD symptoms, but a stable mood your doctor may prescribe Straterra, however in checking the Eli Lilly website you can see that it may trigger suicidal ideation and manic symptoms.
 If I were you, I would print out those warnings and bring it to your doctor if you are uncomfortable with the recommendation.

 Hello, I am 18 years old and going to college.
 Within the last month a doctor, a neurologist, (who has only known me only during the time I speak of) has put me on Vyvanse for ADHD and Remeron for sleep/appetite.